studentinsights/studentinsights/README.md

 This is the canonical key for the district.
 Use a slug-style string, like `"somerville"` or `"new_bedford"`.

+Locally, change this key by editing the `development.rb` or `test.rb` config files.
+Currently it defaults to `"somerville"` in both of these environments, since the codebase was built for Somerville and some code (i.e. test code) assumes Somerville as the district.

+In a production Heroku instance, set this key by either running `heroku config:set DISTRICT_KEY={{key_goes_here}}`, or through the Heroku UI.

 ##### YAML Config File

 Configure that data by creating a new district configuration file under `/config`.
 You can use one of these files as examples: